datarobot-community/tutorials-for-data-scientists/Regression/Python/analysing_residuals_to_build_better_models/README.md

-#### Analysing Residuals to build better models
+# Analysing Residuals to build better models

-**Scope**: The scope of this notebook is to provide a short overview on how to check residuals and improve the model results.

-**Requirements:** Python 3.8; DataRobot python client version 2.22.1
+Residuals are used universally for regression problems.
+They are used to both evaluate how well the model is performing and also look at ways to make it better.
+In this example, we will be building models to predict used car price and then look at the residuals to see how we can make our models better.

+### Getting Started
+You will find all of the code within the Notebook file.

+### Problem Type
+Regression